SyncfusionExamples/Working-with-Xamarin.Forms-ListView-in-Reactive-MVVM/README.md

 This example demonstrates how to define listview with reactive MVVM.

+See [Working with ListView in Reactive MVVM](https://www.syncfusion.com/kb/9319/working-with-listview-in-reactive-mvvm)for more details.

 ## Requirements to run the demo

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/)